nmasse-itix/OpenShift-Host-Preparation/README.md

 - Configure Docker for OverlayFS
 - Make sure the filesystem holding `/var/lib/docker` is formatted as XFS
 - Install the `atomic-openshift-utils` package

+Note: several steps require a reboot to apply the new configuration or detect any misconfiguration, be prepared!